Visa Traveler

 2. You can transit via the UK or Schengen countries without a visa

 If you hold a weak passport, you will most probably require a visa to transit through the UK or Schengen countries.
-This applies even if you are not exiting the airport and will remain air-side for the duration of your transit.
+This applies even if you are not exiting the airport and will remain airside for the duration of your transit.

 The good news is that you can transit through the UK or Schengen countries by holding a US visa.
 This is one of the biggest advantages of US visa.

-Quite a few Schengen countries allow transiting without obtaining a transit visa if you hold a US visa.
+Quite a few Schengen countries allow transiting through their airports without obtaining a transit visa if you hold a US visa.
 You can transit via France, transit via Germany, or transit via Spain with a US visa.
 You can also transit via the UK without obtaining a transit visa if you hold a valid US visa.

 This can actually save you a lot of time and money in the long run.
 It removes the stress from your travels by eliminating the need for yet another visa.